dnjfr/google-maps-plugin/README.md

-# Google Maps Icon and Minimap Reloaded
+# Google Maps Button and Minimap Reloaded

 The European Commission has decided, via the Digital Markets Act, to remove the Maps button from search results